akbarsanihasan/setup-arch/README.md

-# Repo to store all my script setup
+# Repo to store all my desktop automated setup scripts